prowler-cloud/prowler/README.md

   - Security Reviewer
   - Stackdriver Account Viewer

-> `prowler` will scan the project associated with the credentials.
+> By default, `prowler` will scan all accessible GCP Projects, use flag `--project-ids` to specify the projects to be scanned.

 # 💻 Basic Usage